 The incentives are all wrong

-The Marine Stewardship Council (MSC), which issues its famous blue-ticked label to seafood products that are supposedly sustainable, is one of the main organisations targeted by the film.
+The Marine Stewardship Council (MSC), which issues its famous blue-ticked label to seafood products that are deemed to be sustainably fished, is one of the main organisations targeted by the film.
 I remember interacting with them at an environmental event that I was involved with some years ago.
-I was quite suspicious of them: what they stood for and what they were promoting didn’t make sense to me.
-Now it’s clear: they have a major conflict of interest.
+I was quite suspicious: what they stood for and what they were promoting didn’t make sense to me.
+Now it’s clear: they have a pretty big conflict of interest.
 Because they sell their certifications to seafood companies, they are incentivised to promote fish consumption.
 They don’t want people to stop eating fish.

 To MSC’s credit, it was through them that I learnt about a study on mislabeled fish.
 The researchers tested a large sample of frozen fillets from around Cape Town’s restaurants and markets.
 The results?
 More than half were not as labelled, i.e. they were labelled as one species, and DNA tests showed they were actually something else.
 84% of the fillets labelled as kob were not kob.
 Around that time, I also learnt how we’re misled about ‘local’ seafood.
 If you go to a restaurant in Kalk Bay to watch the fishing boats come in and enjoy some calamari, that calamari is very unlikely to be locally caught.
 It will actually have been shipped in from Thailand, while the local haul gets sold to the Portuguese market.
 Why?
 Economics.
 Thai calamari is cheaper to buy than SA calamari is to sell to a European market.